CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/APIs.rst

 We offer 2 extra interface:

 ``set_warning(flag)``:
-    - set flag as False to turn off the warning of invalid phases (i.e. allowing a green signal to an inexistent road).
+    - set flag as False to turn off the warning of invalid phases.
+The warning will be issued if a green phase to an inexistent lane.

 ``set_log(flag)``:
-    - set flag as False to turn off logs for debugging.
+    - set flag as False to turn off logs for a faster speed when training.
 Note that the score function won't work if the logging is turned off.